 Notice that there are 13 <unused> code lists.
-There are also three pre-existing code lists: Error Codes, Fluency Codes, and Nonmainstream-form codes which are used by SALT for analysis.
+There are also four pre-existing code lists: Error Codes, Fluency Codes, Nonmainstream-form Codes, and Code-switch Codes which are used by SALT for analysis.
 The first <unused> code list is selected.
 If you have questions on this or any other dialogue box, click the Help button within the dialogue box.